 - 5. On the Access Management page, select an existing Logon on the left side of the page.
 Logons only appear here if they exist with the same spelling on all servers in the server group.
 If you wish to add a new logon, enter the new logon name in the Logon field at the top of the left side of the page and click Add Logon.
 The new logon appears at the bottom of the Logon list.
 Click the Logon list title to sort the list, if desired.
 Select the new logon.
-Only one logon may be selected. - 6.
+Only one logon may be selected. - ★ Tip: If you have enabled SSSD support for your Keyfactor Bash Orchestrator and are adding a domain user, specify the user in username@domain format.
+For example bbrown@keyexample.com (or, depending on SSSD configuration, such as the case-sensitivity setting; BBROWN@keyexample.com).
+Note that the logon may be modified by the SSSD configuration file in ways in which Keyfactor Command cannot know about.
+Refer to SSH-SSSD Case Sensitivity Flag on page 700 for guidance on what to enter based on how the SSSD case sensitivity flag is configured. - 6.
 In the Users dropdown at the top of the right side of the page, select a user or service account to associate the logon with.
 Only Keyfactor users that have keys stored in Keyfactor Command, that have been designated as server group owners, or AD users or groups that have been previously entered for association with a logon will appear in the dropdown.
 If desired, you may enter an Active Directory user or group name in this field.
 Using an Active Directory group to create Linux logon to Keyfactor user mappings will cause the keys stored in Keyfactor Command for any Active Directory users that are members of this group to be mapped to the selected Linux logon and published to the servers on which the Linux logon exists.
-Any Active Directory users that are members of this group but who do not have keys stored in Keyfactor Command will not be mapped to the selected Linux logon.
+Any Active Directory users that are members of this group to keyfactor Command will not be mapped to the selected Linux logon.
 Click Add User.

-Tip: For keys created through the My SSH Key portal (see My SSH Key on page 481), a Keyfactor user is an Active Directory user account.
-For keys created through the Service Account Keys page (see Service Account Keys on page 492), a Keyfactor user is a user-generated service account name of the form servicename@hostname.
+Tip: For keys created through the My SSH Key portal (see My SSH Key on page 512), a Keyfactor user is an Active Directory user account.
+For keys created through the Service Account Keys page (see Service Account Keys on page 524), a Keyfactor user is a usergenerated service account name of the form servicename@hostname.